Zero Suicide Healthcare Training

 The purpose of STARS is to:

-The training consists of six modules:
+The training consists of 6 modules:

-1. Lived experience and worker attitudes
+- Module 1 – Lived experience and worker attitudes (and fears)

 Please note: Training programs listed are accessed at the user's discretion and are not endorsed by Zero Suicide Institute of Australasia nor Life in Mind.

-ZSH Element
+ZSH element

 - Train